tacticdemonic/sb-logger-extension/sb-logger-extension/README.md

 9. Use **Export JSON** or **Export CSV** to download, or **Clear All** to delete

   For debugging CSV import issues: you can export only pending (unsettled) bets from the extension settings: **⚙️ Settings → 🗑️ Data → 🐛 Debug Export → Export Pending Bets (JSON)**.
 This is useful when you want to reproduce an import parser issue or inspect unsettled data.

+  New: The import page includes a `🐛 Report Match Issue` button that builds a pre-filled GitHub issue with a concise summary and a clipboard-copied JSON debug payload.
+See `CSV_IMPORT_ISSUE_REPORTING.md` for usage and privacy notes.

 ## Auto-Fill Stakes (Complete Feature - v1.0.37!)